CBD Hemp Flower Guide:

 4. Why choose CBD Flower?

-CBD flower products are appealing if you like the almost instant effects offered by smoking.
-Of course, smoking is never healthy in any circumstance and if you are not a smoker we don’t recommend smoking.
-But the risks of smoking hemp flower are markedly reduced, as the plant doesn’t have an addictive opponent.
+CBD flower products are appealing if you like the almost instant effects.
+Hemp flower doesn’t have an addictive opponent and is non-psychoactive.
 This couldn’t be more different to tobacco which contains nicotine, an extremely addictive compound.

 Inhaled CBD responds more quickly than CBD in oils, edibles and capsules.
 Nothing beats the rapid delivery of cannabinoids into the bloodstream than smoking flower, although vaped CBD kicks in at the same rate.
 Once in the bloodstream, CBD disperses all over the body, and even into the brain, allowing for several therapeutic effects.